This is an accelerated combination of MATH 112 and MATH 113 (Algebra and Trigonometry) and is a fast track to

 Upon completion of this course, students will be able to

 - Understand and graph polynomial, rational, exponential, logarithmic, and trigonometric functions and their inverses.

 - Solve linear, quadratic, absolute value, rational, exponential, logarithmic equations and inequalities and trigonometric equations.

-- Understand polar graphs, and complex numbers in polar form, their powers, and roots.
+- Understand complex numbers in polar form, their powers, and roots.

 - Perform vector operations.

 For a complete syllabus, visit UA’s online syllabus management website.